newptcai/PlaneGeometry.jl/index.md

 end;
 ```

 To find these two points, we need to solve a quadratic equation.
-For this we use `SymPy.jl`.
+For this we use SymPy.jl.

 ```julia:./equipoints.jl
 using SymPy